-Research and Analysis
+Research and Programs

-The Foundation also welcomes three recent Masters or PhD graduates to work and conduct research in Vancouver as Post-Graduate Research Fellows for a term of one year.
+The Foundation supports Canadian policy research on Asia through its grants program.
+It issues competitive calls for proposals linked to its thematic priorities.
+The Foundation also selects recent Masters or PhD graduates to work and conduct research in Vancouver as Post-Graduate Research Fellows or Junior Research Fellows.
 Media fellowships are also offered to Canadian journalists to travel to Asia to cover specific stories and to conduct some outreach on the topic upon their return to Canada.
-For more information on the grants program please click here.
+For more information on the grants program click here.